Mainz Zoo, Gonsenheim site

 Note: Only feed with automatic feeders

-In light of recent events, the Parks and Environment Department expressly reminds visitors that feeding the animals is permitted only with food from the vending machines.
+In light of recent events, the Parks and Environment Department would like to expressly remind visitors that feeding the animals is permitted only with food from the vending machines.
 Feeding the animals with food you have brought from home is not allowed—it poses a danger to the animals!

 Gonsenheim Wildlife Park

-The aviary is home to zebra finches, rice finches, canaries, silver-billed finches, and diamond doves.
-The main attraction of the aviary is a pair of yellow-breasted macaws.
+The aviary is home to zebra finches, rice finches, canaries, silver-billed finches, lovebirds (Apagornidae), diamond doves, and Greek tortoises.
+The main attraction of the aviary is a yellow-breasted macaw.
 The aviary is partially glassed-in and features several outdoor aviaries.
-Visitors can walk through the aviary, allowing them to observe the animals from the inside as well.
-About 10 bird species and roughly 100 birds live in the old aviaries at the entrance to the Volkspark.
+The house is walk-through, allowing visitors to observe the animals from the inside as well.
+Approximately 10 bird species and around 100 animals live in the old aviaries at the entrance to the Volkspark.